stanford-centaur/PyPantograph/docs/intro.md

 The Lean 4 interface is not conducive to search.
 Readers familiar with Coq may know that the Coq Serapi was superseded by CoqLSP.
 In the opinion of the authors, this is a mistake.
-An interface conducive for human operators to write proofs is often not an interface conductive to search.
+An interface conducive for human operators to write proofs is often not an interface conductive to machine learning agents for searching.

-Almost all of Pantograph's business logic is written in Lean, and Pantograph achieves tighter coupling between the data extraction and proof search components.
+Almost all of Pantograph's business logic is written in Lean, allowing coupling between the data extraction and proof search components.

 ## Caveats and Limitations